Senior enlisted advisor: Australia

 In Australia the equivalent positions within the Royal Australian Navy (RAN), Australian Army and Royal Australian Air Force (RAAF) are Warrant Officer of the Navy (WO-N), Regimental Sergeant Major-Army (RSM-A) and Warrant Officer of the Air Force (WOFF-AF) respectively.
+On 20 June 2023 the Chief of the Defence Force General Angus Campbell announced the creation of the position of Senior Enlisted Advisor to the Chief of the Defence Force (SEAC) and that the outgoing Joint Operations Warrant Officer, Warrant Officer Ken Robertson would assume the position effective 1 July 2023.

 Canada

 The Senior Enlisted advisor of the Canadian Forces is the Canadian Forces Chief Warrant Officer.
 The Army, Navy and Air Force each have their own Chief Warrant Officer acting as Senior Enlisted advisor.